 Not everyone can rely on dental insurance to help them pay for dental crowns and other important services.
 Luckily, there are other ways to manage your out-of-pocket costs, and you can count on our team to help you come up with a plan that works for your wallet.
 For example, you can apply for CareCredit financing, which will allow you to pay for your dental crown in a number of monthly installments.
 Many CareCredit plans come with low interest, and some even have no interest.

 Is it normal for a child to have caps or crowns on baby teeth?

 What is the best treatment for a broken tooth under a crown?

 What is the typical cost of a dental crown?

 How should I take care of my dental crown?

 It’s completely normal for a child to get dental crowns on baby teeth to protect them from damage or decay.
 The crown generally comes off as the permanent tooth erupts.

-In case of a broken tooth under a crown, the dentist will have to examine the exact type of damage/fracture and extent of the fracture in order to decide upon a course of action.
+In the case of a broken tooth under a crown, the dentist will have to examine the exact type of damage/fracture and the extent of the fracture to decide upon a course of action.
 In some cases, if the fracture has affected the pulp, then root canal treatment may be necessary.

-The cost of dental crowns differs for various different types of dental crowns.
+The cost of dental crowns differs depending on the type you receive.
 The average cost of a porcelain-fused-to-metal dental crown may be around $1,000 per tooth.
 In most cases, dental crowns aren’t covered by insurance if they’re done for cosmetic purposes.
 However, if it’s done for medical purposes, insurance may cover up to 50% of the cost of treatment.

 You can take care of your dental crown with the following tips: